src-d/blog/content/upcoming/enry.md

 {"Gnuplot":["plot-histogram.gp"],"Go":["parser/main.go"],"Ruby":["linguist-samples.rb","linguist-total.rb"],"Shell":["parse.sh","plot-histogram.sh","run-benchmark.sh","run-slow-benchmark.sh","run.sh"]}
 ```

-The main difference with linguist's command is that enry doesn't need a git repository in the directory to analyse it!
+The main difference with linguist's command is that *enry* doesn't need a git repository in the directory to analyse it!

-## Wait a moment!
-What I really want to know is why "enry"?
+## What I really want to know is where "enry" comes from!
 In the movie [My Fair Lady](https://en.wikipedia.org/wiki/My_Fair_Lady), [Professor Henry Higgins](http://www.imdb.com/character/ch0011719/?ref_=tt_cl_t2) is one of the main characters.
 Henry is a linguist and at the very beginning of the movie enjoys guessing the nationality of people based on their accent.

 `Enry Iggins` is how [Eliza Doolittle](http://www.imdb.com/character/ch0011720/?ref_=tt_cl_t1), [pronounces the name of the Professor during the first half of the movie](https://www.youtube.com/watch?v=pwNKyTktDIE).